subinidus/Edge-Model-Registry/README.md

 ```

 ## 4. Quick Start
-You can verify the system capabilities by running the demo script:
+You can verify the system capabilities by running the demo script
 ```bash
 python examples/quick_start.py
 ```